-A new SO2 limit will likely be established as a result of the installation of the flue gas desulfurization system/new stack configuration and the subsequent NAAQS compliance demonstration modeling.
-Assuming that revised SO2 limit is more stringent than the current limit expressed in 45 CSR 10, Mitchell Plant SO2 emissions will be regulated by the more stringent of the two limits.
+A new SO2 limit will be effectively established as a result of the installation of the flue gas desulfurization system/new stack configuration and the subsequent NAAQS compliance demonstration modeling.
+Because the new SO2 limit is more stringent than the current limit expressed in 45 CSR 10, Appalachian Power Company is believes that compliance with the limits should be streamlined such that compliance with the new limit is sufficient to deem compliance with the existing 45 CSR 10 limit.